barakbeilin/fastai-gcp/installation.md

                             --preemptible
         ```

-        after runnign go to the GCP instance list and press `ssh` and find `View gcloud command` to run the gcp instance.
+        after running go to the GCP instance list and press `ssh` and find `View gcloud command` to run the gcp instance.